MaxCoppa/Object-Verification/image_general/README.md

 # Image General

-The **`image_general`** submodule provides a set of abstractions for managing, preprocessing, and pairing images in an **object verification pipeline**.
+The **`image_general`** module provides a set of abstractions for managing, preprocessing, and pairing images in an **object verification pipeline**.
 It builds the foundation for preparing annotated images, creating training/evaluation pairs, and running model predictions.

 ---

 ## Overview

-This submodule introduces four main components:
+This module introduces four main components:

 - **`ImagePreprocessor`**
   Handles annotation parsing, preprocessing setup, device management, and optional model integration.